 Camellia Shrubs (Camellia spp.)

 Camellias are charming shrubs with glossy evergreen broadleaf foliage.
 Some camellias are hardy to zone 6 but some are only hardy through zone 8 so see the more about growing Camellia for more information.
 Here's a list of some cold-hardy Camellia varieties that will tolerate a little more cold weather than the typical Camellia.
 These evergreen shrubs prefer slightly acidic soil and are covered in large flowers fall through spring depending on the variety.
 Plus, with these plants, you can have rose-like flowers in October or November, not just in the spring.

 Mountain Laurel ‘Freckles’ (Kalmia latifolia ‘Freckles’)

 A native evergreen shrub, the mountain laurel prefers acidic soil with good drainage and part shade to full shade.
 The mountain laurel is a broadleaf evergreen shrub and ‘Freckles’ has white flowers with maroon specks on the petals that truly look like freckles.
-‘Freckles’ is a compact evergreen shrub growing only 3-6’ tall.
+‘Freckles’ is a compact evergreen shrub growing only 3 to 6 inches tall.
 Native varieties tend to be very loose in form, but some of the named varieties are a little more compact and upright growing.

 Green Gem Hardy Boxwood (Buxus ‘Green Gem’)

 One of the hardiest broadleaf evergreen shrubs, the ‘Green Gem’ boxwood is hardy to zone 3b with protection or zone 4 unprotected.
-A fragrant shrub, this boxwood is a compact 2’x2’ and keeps its rounded shape with little to no pruning.
+A fragrant shrub, this boxwood is a compact 2 by 2 inches and keeps its rounded shape with little to no pruning.
 Glossy evergreen leaves and inconspicuous but fragrant white blooms are added features of this broadleaf shrub.
 Protect the shrub from drying winter winds.

 Hardy Gardenia (Gardenia jasminoides ‘Kleim Hardy’)